EthanDow/Solo/README.md

 # Solo

-Solo is a creative project that is mainly a practice in using HTML, CSS and Javascript in the front end.
+Solo is a creative project that was mainly a practice in using HTML, CSS and Javascript.

 # To see the project: